Comprehensive Legal Counsel for Credit Unions

 Products and Services

-Our attorneys assist our Union and other financial services clients in the development of products and services that comply with the increasingly complex disclosure and procedural requirements.
+Our attorneys assist our Credit Union and financial services clients in the development of products and services that comply with the increasingly complex disclosure and procedural requirements.
 This includes analysis of UDAAP, federal preemption protections, applicable usury and other state-specific requirements governing retail installment contracts and seller financing, open-end and closed-end consumer loan products, and requisite consumer disclosures.
 We provide counsel regarding state foreclosure and collection requirements.

 Payment Processing